the base - day opportunities

 We work closely with many local services to offer our members choice and variety.
 Examples include the recent Gateway Cooking Course completed at Chelmsford College, regular sessions with Box2Burn, Alt Movement, Trailnet bikes and Skreens archery, as well as visits to Riverside Leisure Centre for swimming and activity sessions.

-We are always looking to engage our members in new experiences and activities.
-At the base, examples include visits from Animalistic Encounters, police officers, first aid training, a beautician and hairdresser.
-Out and about, we often enjoy a trip to the beach, picnicking in the park, bowling, clip and climb, go ape, fruit picking, venturing out to the rowing boats in Dedham and more.
+We are always looking to engage in new experiences & activities.
+At the base, examples include visits from Animalistic Encounters, ‘Find Your Voice’ singing, police officers, first aid training, beauticians & hairdressers.
+Out and about, we often enjoy trips to the beach, the museum, farms & zoos, woodland walks, picnicking in the park, bowling, clip and climb, go ape, fruit picking, rowing boats in Dedham and more.

 Empowering individuals to achieve “Independence”